Can I (Still) Sue "Big Tobacco" or a Nicotine Product Company?

 - Lowering risks to public health

 Despite these changes, smokers and non-smokers can still pursue a case against tobacco companies.
-Lawsuits may be more limited than in the past in terms of the claims made, but there are new products and forms of nicotine available, such as e-cigarettes, that may give rise to lawsuits.
+Lawsuits may be more limited than in the past on the claims made.
+But there are new products and forms of nicotine available, such as e-cigarettes, that may give rise to lawsuits.

-Recent changes by the Food and Drug Administration (FDA) allow the marketing of e-cigarette products, and the laws around pricing, taxing, and selling of tobacco products change often.
+In October 2021, changes by the Food and Drug Administration (FDA) allowed the marketing of e-cigarette products.
+The laws around pricing, taxing, and selling tobacco products often change.
 There will likely always be health care, product liability, consumer protection, and tobacco control concerns to bring against major tobacco companies.

 There are many reasons to bring a lawsuit against an American tobacco company.
 Keep in mind that there are federal regulations on tobacco as well as state-specific laws.
-You also don't automatically get to bring a case because you are a tobacco user.
-You need to have suffered some harm from the product.
+You also do not automatically get to bring a case because you are a tobacco user.
+You need to have suffered some harm caused by the effects of smoking.

 You might consider suing for:

-- Wrongful death of a loved one or serious health effects
+- Wrongful death of a loved one or severe health effects

 - Consumer protection claims or fraud

-- Not following Surgeon General warnings or guidelines
+- Not following the U.S. Surgeon General's warnings or guidelines

 - Medicaid costs (this was more common in the 1980s)